robertmartin8/PyPortfolioOpt/docs/BlackLitterman.rst

 - Each view has a corresponding row in the picking matrix (the order matters)
 - Absolute views have a single 1 in the column corresponding to the ticker's order in the universe.
-- Relative views have a positive number in the nominally outperforming asset columns and negative number in the nominally underperforming asset columns.
+- Relative views have a positive number in the nominally outperforming asset columns and a negative number in the nominally underperforming asset columns.
 The numbers in each row should sum up to 0.